moment/momentjs.com/docs/moment/04-displaying/14-as-iso-string.md

 moment().toISOString() // 2013-02-04T22:44:30.652Z
 ```

 Note that ``.toISOString()`` always returns a timestamp in UTC, even if the moment in question is in local mode.
-It also includes milliseconds unlike  moment.format(),which doesn't.
+It also includes milliseconds unlike  moment.format(), which doesn't.
 This is done to provide consistency with the specification for native JavaScript Date ``.toISOString()``, as outlined in
 [ the ES2015 specification](https://www.ecma-international.org/ecma-262/6.0/#sec-date.prototype.toisostring).